Annual Signature Membership Portfolio Review

 The Fellows of the American Society of Marine Artists gather annually to review portfolios and invite successful applicants to join a select group of artists with Signature Status.
 Those artists elected by the Fellows are entitled to use "ASMA" after their name on artworks and in publications.

-The submission period for the American Society of Marine Artists Signature Portfolio Review is from February 8th to March 11th, 2019.
+The submission period for the American Society of Marine Artists Signature Portfolio Review is from January 6th to February 12th, 2020.
 Below is the link to www.submittable.com, through which all ASMA Signature submissions will occur.
-No submissions will be accepted after March 11th, 2019.
+No submissions will be accepted after February 12th, 2020.

 Aspiring members and non-members are required to submit twelve .jpeg images that best represent their current body of work.
 Sculptors must submit two views for each work.
 All images must be no more than 8 MB and be no less than 5 x 7" and up to 8 x 10" at 300 dpi in quality.
 Please title images as last name, underscore, first name, underscore, image(number).
 Example: “Brown_Mary_Image1.”
 Images are reviewed in numerical order.
 For more information on image sizing requirements, please contact Board Member Nick Fox: email@example.com.

 Fine Art mediums considered for Signature membership include oil, acrylic, watercolor, pastel, colored pencil, pen and ink, graphite, sculpture and scrimshaw.
 Submissions are open to regular American Society of Marine Artists members and non-member artists working in the mediums above.
 We do not accept photography, models, glass, fiber, digital art or other miscellaneous art categories.
 Please contact Fellow Len Mizerek (firstname.lastname@example.org) if you are unclear regarding your medium.